tavily-ai/tavily-crawl-beta-test/job_search/README.md

 ## Usage

-Run the agent with a company name:
+Run the agent with a company name.
 For example:
 ```bash
 python3 src/main.py "HiBob"
 ```